kahnwong/karnwong.me/content/now/_index.md

 - Deploy stuff to home servers (Mac Mini 2018 & Intel NUC)
 - Crank out Go CLI apps
-- Use Rust for production data workloads
+- Use Rust now and then for funsies
 - Tinker with various tools
-- On a career break until February
+- Help people communicate across teams :)

-Updated 2024-12-01
+Updated 2025-02-16

 This page was inspired by <https://fheidenreich.de/now/>.